AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 Example environment is provided as conda_env.yaml

+If MeDEStrand is to be run, it must be installed separately and a reference path is required in the config.yml file.

 ## Snakemake profiles

 For a guide on how to run a Snakemake for your cluster, see [https://www.sichong.site/2020/02/25/snakemake-and-slurm-how-to-manage-workflow-with-resource-constraint-on-hpc/](https://www.sichong.site/workflow/2019/10/17/how-to-run-snakemake-pipeline-on-hpc.html)